Weimar: Events

+Since 1998, Weimar has hosted the annual festival Yiddish Summer Weimar, a major celebration of klezmer music, Yiddish song, Yiddish Language, dance and culture.

 The Onion Market (Weimarer Zwiebelmarkt) is an annual festival held in October in Weimar and it is Thuringia's largest festival.
 The festival is held over 3 days and approximately 500 stalls and more than 100 stage performances are put up across the city.

 Weimar first celebrated the Onion Market in 1653.
 Stalls typically offer onion plaits, themed arts and crafts and numerous onion-based foods, including onion cakes, onion soups and onion breads.
 The festival also hosts numerous beer gardens, live music, fairground attractions and a Ferris wheel.

 There are several clubs with live music once or twice a week.
 There is also a student club in the city centre which also features disco and live music events on Friday- and Saturday nights (Kasseturm).
 There are several smaller theatre and cabaret venues other than the large "DNT" (Deutsches National Theater).
 There are four cinemas including a 3-D cinema, and a Bowling Alley in the Weimar Atrium, the local mall.